 Cat is Being Submissive

 Your cat may be puffing up its tail as a sign of submission.
 Cats usually do this to avoid confrontations with a more dominant opponent.
 When your cat is submissive, it will puff up its tail and lower it, sometimes even tucking the tail between the legs.
-This is similar to how a cat behaves when it is feeling scared or afraid.
+This is similar to how a cat behaves when feeling scared or afraid.

 What To Do When Your Cat Puffs Its Tail

 If your cat is puffing its tail because it has been startled, ignore it and allow your cat to calm down on its own.
 However, if your cat puffs its tail as a sign of aggression toward another pet, consider keeping them in separate rooms for a short period.
 Slowly introduce both animals, supervising them carefully.
 Avoid trying to force them to interact or play together all the time.

 If it is something else, such as an inanimate object, take the item away from your cat to help it calm down.
 Your cat may be puffing its tail because it is scared of the neighborhood cat.
 To make your pet feel better, consider closing the curtains so that it cannot see the other animals in the yard or the neighborhood.

 If you have a cat that is shy, easily scared, startled, or excited, consider offering it a safe and comfortable place to retreat to.
 This can be a kitty condo, a cat tree, or a high cat perch.
 A quiet, cozy place away from the hustle and bustle of your household can help your cat feel safe, reduce its stress and minimize aggressive situations with other pets.

 Cats enjoy startling each other during play.
 A cat playing alone may place itself in situations that will stimulate the hairs on its tail to stand up.
 If your cat is acting playfully while frightening itself into bushy-tailed exhilaration, let your cat continue playing.

 Things to Lookout For